 - Dependents of full-time active duty personnel who are stationed outside New York State qualify for resident tuition if the service member’s “Home of Record” is New York.

 - Civilian employees of the military are not included in these exceptions to the domicile requirements.

-For more information on veterans and dependants at Alfred State, please visit our veterans and dependents page.
+For more information on veterans and dependents at Alfred State, please visit our veterans and dependents page.

 Exceptions to the Domicile Rule: New York State High School Graduate

 Certain non-resident students may be eligible for the resident tuition rate if they meet the following requirements: